filipenevola/palmeiras-calendar-sync/README.md

 - **Automatic**: Pushing to `main` branch triggers deployment via GitHub Actions
 - **Manual**: Use the "Run workflow" button in the GitHub Actions tab

+## Web Dashboard

+Once deployed, the app includes a web dashboard accessible at your app's URL:

+- **View Status**: See the latest sync run details, including:
+  - Number of fixtures found
+  - Events created/updated
+  - Any errors encountered
+  - Execution duration and timestamps
+- **Trigger Sync**: Click the button to manually trigger a new sync
+- **Auto-refresh**: Status updates every 10 seconds

+The dashboard is available at the root URL of your deployed app (e.g., `https://your-app-url.zcloud.ws/`).

 ## Manual Sync

-You can trigger a manual sync:
+You can trigger a manual sync in two ways:

+1. **Via Web Dashboard**: Visit your app URL and click "Executar Sincronização"
+2. **Via GitHub Actions**:
-1. Go to Actions tab in GitHub
+   - Go to Actions tab in GitHub
-2. Select "Palmeiras Calendar Sync"
+   - Select "Palmeiras Calendar Sync"
-3. Click "Run workflow"
+   - Click "Run workflow"

 ## Local Development